Yuta (Japanese singer): 2016–2019: Debut with NCT 127

-2020–Now: NCT 2020, radio program and acting
+2020–2023: NCT 2020, radio program and acting

 In September 2020, NCT's two-part second studio album, NCT 2020 Resonance, was announced.
 He appeared on the tracks "Dancing In The Rain", "Faded In My Last Song", "From Home", "Work It" and "Raise the Roof".
 On November 24, 2020, it was announced that Yuta would host a two-month weekly radio program, NCT 127 ユウタの YUTA at Home, on InterFM897 to promote NCT 127's second Japanese EP, Loveholic, in Japan, which topped the Oricon Albums Chart.
 On March 19, 2021, it was announced that the broadcast would be extended and converted into a regular program.

 Since 2021, Yuta appeared in numerous Japanese magazines such as PMC, Ginger, Numéro Tokyo, GQ Japan, and Elle Japan.
-On June 2021, a Tom Ford Neroli Portofino endorsement with Yuta was announced through Vogue Japan's YouTube channel.
+In June 2021, a Tom Ford Neroli Portofino endorsement with Yuta was announced through Vogue Japan's YouTube channel.
 In September 2022, Yuta made his acting debut in the film High&Low The Worst X (Cross).
 In October 2022, Yuta was featured on Forbes Japan's 30 Under 30 list.
 In March 2023, it was announced that he was cast in the live-action adaptation of the web manga Play It Cool, Guys, which will be broadcast on April 14.

+2024: Solo debut

+On August 5, 2024, it was announced that Yuta would make his solo debut with the release of his first EP Depth on November 13.
+On October 3, the EP was available for digital download and the music video for its lead single "Off the Mask" was released.
+Starting from October 5, his debut showcase tour Hope commenced in Fukuoka, and was held across 5 cities in Japan before ending in his hometown Kadoma on the 27th.
+His photobook Now was later released on October 17 to commemorate his solo debut.
+Yuta released his first Japanese single "Twisted Paradise" on May 14, 2025.